DrPariah/NeoDaysPlus/README.md

 [Credit for anything not 100% mine goes to the original NeoDays tileset](https://github.com/I-am-Erk/CDDA-Tilesets)

 ## Differences
-- Terrain autotiling that still retains the "NeoDays feel" but smoothing out some noise
+- Terrain autotiling that still retains the "NeoDays feel" but smoothing out some noise (still in development)
 - Removed light-blue open air tile for light-sensitivity.

 ## Additions: